othercat/CJKFontScript/README.md

 Major Update History
 =============
+####2015MAY07(GMT+8) Wave 9, Codename "Ibata Junzou" (井端潤三)####
+These updates were introduced regarding to the wave 8:

+1. In the previous update, all packages requires that the target system must be client distribution.
+This could let the installation failed on server distributions of OS X Yosemite.
+In this update, this restriction does not exist.
+If you have met installation failure on OS X Yosemite Server, this update should solve this issue.

+2. In case of any unwanted data corruption while downloading, all packages are now zipped by the default archiver shipped with OS X Yosemite.

 ####2015Apr17(MST) Wave 8, Codename "Ochiai Yuriko" (落合由里子)####
 These updates were introduced regarding to the wave 7: